zelr0x/cheatsheets/db/normalization.md

-__Attribute__ – column
+__Attribute__ – column, sometimes also called a field, but field can mean a different thing.
+Some people mean column properties like data type when they say attribute.

-__Tuple__ – row, record
+__Tuple__ – row, sometimes also called a record, but record can mean a different thing.

-__Field__ – cell

-__Data domain__ – range of possible values (all the values which a data element may contain) of an attribute
+__Data domain__ – range of possible values (all the values which a data element may contain) of an attribute; basically a data type.

 __Candidate key__ – one or more attributes that are non-empty (have values) and don't repeat inside a table (unique value for each tuple).
-Unique set of prime attributes
+Unique set of prime attributes.

-__Prime attribute__ – an attribute that is a part of any candidate key
+__Prime attribute__ – an attribute that is a part of any candidate key.

 __Primary key__ – a candidate key that is most suitable for the purpose of being primary.
-Usually with the least number of attributes or / and with the smalles memory footprint
+Usually with the least number of attributes or / and with the smalles memory footprint.

 ## 1NF
 To be in the first normal form: